Food before one is for…“insert commonly heard answer here”.

 Food before one is for developing taste preferences

-Because they have a natural affinity for sweet tastes (sweet things usually provide a lot of energy), and a natural urge to reject more bitter foods (bitter is associated with poisonous foods), taste preferences for foods we want them to eat later in life must be learned.
+Babies have a natural affinity for sweet tastes (sweet things usually provide a lot of energy), and a natural urge to reject more bitter foods (bitter is associated with poisonous foods).
+Therefore, taste preferences for table foods we want them to eat later in life must be learned.

 Research shows that frequency of exposure to tastes we want them to learn to like is actually more important than the quantity eaten.
-Therefore, food before one serves a very important purpose that actually sets the foundation for eating later in life.
+Meaning that food during that first year serves a very important purpose that actually sets the foundation for eating later in life.

 Food before one is for texture introduction